Family: Poaceae (Grass Family)

 History: It was first introduced in the arid Southwest in the 1930's for range restoration purposes.
 Between 1940 and 1980, ranchers and government land managers established Lehmann lovegrass on more than 172,000 acres (70,000 ha).
 However, because of edaphic and climatic requirements of the plant, most stands in Texas, New Mexico, and central Arizona disappeared within 5 years of planting.
 In 1988, Lehmann lovegrass was considered a major plant species on about 347,000 acres (140,000 ha), with the majority of this acreage in southeastern Arizona.

 U.S. Habitat: Desert Shrubland, Chaparral, and Desert Grasslands.

 U.S. Present: AZ, CA, NM, OK, TX, UT

-Distribution: From Texas west to California, north to Utah.
+Distribution in Texas: From Texas west to California, north to Utah.

 List All Observations of Eragrostis lehmanniana reported by Citizen Scientists